maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 is done
 I don't want to talk about it

-All love is all good that we made is all bad made me couldn't take
+All of the good that remains
+All that memory contains
 All that is still on display
 after he walked away
 He is the reason